 Unit testing and integration testing in CI/CD

 Tests need to run to be effective.
 One of the great advantages of automated tests is that they can run unattended.
-Automating tests in CI/CD pipelines is considered a best practice, or even mandatory according to most DevOps principles.
+Automating tests in CI/CD pipelines is a best practice according to most DevOps principles.

 There are multiple stages when the system can and should trigger tests.
 First, tests should run when someone pushes code to one of the main branches.
 This situation may be part of a pull request.
 In any case, you need to protect the actual merging of code into main branches to make sure that all tests pass before code is merged.

-Set up CD tooling so code changes deploy only when all tests have passed.
+Set up continuous delivery (CD) tooling so code changes deploy only when all tests have passed.
 This setup can apply to any environment or just to the production environment.
 This failsafe is crucial to avoid shipping quick fixes for issues without properly checking for side effects.
 While the additional check may slow you down a bit, it is usually worth the extra time.

-You may also want to run tests periodically against resources in production, or some other environment.
+Occasionally, you may also want to run tests against resources in production, or some other environment.
 This practice lets you know that everything is still up and running.
 Service monitoring is even more important to guard your production environment against unwanted disruptions.

 Development teams must create an efficient, reliable test setup for their projects, one that covers all relevant code paths.
 Make automatically running these tests in your CI/CD pipeline a high priority for your team.
 A combination of testing methods enhances test coverage and makes your software as bug-free as it can be.